easeaico/pulse-go/docs/Methodology/TissueMethodology.md

 <center>
 <a href="./plots/Tissue/FluxVsGradient.jpg"><img src="./plots/Tissue/FluxVsGradient.jpg" width="900"></a>
-<i>Figure 5.
-In simple diffusion based on Fick's law, the substance flux is directly proportional to the concentration gradient.
+<i>@figuredef {FacilitatedDiffusion} In simple diffusion based on Fick's law, the substance flux is directly proportional to the concentration gradient.
 There is no upper limit to transport.
 In contrast, the flux is asymptotic in facilitated diffusion, reflecting a saturation of transporters in the membrane.
 These two transport processes can work in concert.</i>
 </center><br>

 ## Gradient Independent Transport Processes